 This album still elicits a wow from the RockmusicRaider office suite.
-UFO staple like Too Hot to Handle, Try me, the famous Lights Out or the epic Love to Love.
+UFO staple like Too Hot to Handle, Try me, the famous Lights Out, or the epic Love to Love.
 The latter one still plays on the RMR mighty music machine to this day.
 And often, too.
-All these delights in one single album, there’s value for your money.
+With all these delights in one single album, there’s value for your money.
 This is also when Michael Schenker reached maturity inside the band that he was soon to leave.
 But more to that in the next album review.

 Obsession – 1978

 The last of the albums with Michael Schenker for this series, before he was dismissed from UFO.
 Or dismissed himself, depending on how you look at it.
 He was to do stints later with the band, but they would never last nor stick.
 Somehow the steam leaked in more places than one on this record, too.
 With tracks like the watery Only You Can Rock Me that only registered at half the strength than former tracks of other albums.
 However, this turned out to be one of the quieter records that I nevertheless still like to return to from time to time.